They went on and played at Fresno City College, house parties and several other hall shows all the while refining their

 that inspired a lot of scenesters.
 They had been hearing about this punk rock stuff in the mainstream media for a couple of

 years by then.
-For a while the SEX PISTOLS were making the front pages of major newspapers and network tv shows.
+For a while the SEX PISTOLS were making the front pages of major newspapers, network news and tv shows.

 Looking back at the photos from that gig, what everyone thought was punk was obviously something different.
 But, it was a